SAP-archive/Tracer/README.md

 # Tracer
-Distributed tracing visualization and debugging assistant.
+Tracing visualization and debugging assistant for distributed systems.

 ![alt text](https://github.com/sap-staging/Tracer/blob/master/ReadMe/Main.PNG)

 ## [Demo](http://Demo)

-The Demo will start with few record in the history panel to play with.
+There is demo link showing few record in the history panel to play with.

-## What in it for me?
+## Why to use?
-It simplifies the logs so you can focus on what meter.
+It simplifies the flow understanding so you can focus on what is metter.
-Developers and support engineers can understand and solve the problem faster.
+Developers and support engineers can understand and solve the problem easier.
 It can even be used to document your flows.

-## Development server
+## How to run on your development machine

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.